 I use a Mac to get my work done every day.
 I spend more time with a Mac than I do nearly anything else in my life.
 It’s not that I don’t like the iPad.
 I love my iPad Pro.
 But I don’t want to see the tool I use every day get worse.
 I don’t want to have to see the Mac lose for the iPad to do well.

 SwiftUI is amazing because it doesn’t feel like there are any losers.
 It makes the Mac better.
 It makes the iPad better.
 It makes the iPhone better.
 Heck, it even makes the Apple Watch and Apple TV better.
 I’m thinking about ways to ship apps for the TV and Watch, and I never would have considered that before.
 I even have Mac apps I might bring to iPad.
 I didn’t want to give up the power of AppKit on the Mac, and I didn’t want to maintain two separate code bases.
 Now I don’t have to choose.

 AppKit and UIKit are going to be around for a while.
 Carbon was finally removed in Catalina, 13 years after its deprecation.
 And AppKit and UIKit are probably a long way from even reaching deprecation.
 It’s very likely both these APIs will be around in some form for at least a decade, probably longer.

 SwiftUI is also very young.
-It’s amazing for a 1.0 API, but it’s still 1.0.
+It’s amazing which you can try for free, for a 1.0 API, but it’s still 1.0.
 Features that are missing will be added.
 I expect other Apple frameworks to also become become more reliant on and cleanly integrated with Combine and SwiftUI as time goes on.

 But none of that diminishes how powerful SwiftUI already is today, and how effortlessly it can integrate into the code I ship.
 All with the platform features I need to support.